Kong/kongponents/docs/components/slideout.md

 </KSlideout>
 ```

+- `before-title` - used to customize the header to add content before title
-- `header` - used to customize the header
+- `after-title` - used to customize the header to add content after title

 ## Events